• Home

 ABC’s Wax brand mission is to be the fashionable African wax brand with English

-roots, where our designers are always on the lookout for fresh
+roots, where our designers are always on the lookout for fresh innovative ideas

 from the continent and beyond.